Teo-Rortais/turtlebot3-person-follower/docs/SETUP.md

 <img src="https://github.com/Teo-Rortais/turtlebot3-person-follower/blob/main/docs/images/sdk_manager_step_2.png" width="100%">

-When the card is ready to be flashed, choose Pre-Config for the OEM Configuration and define a username and password.
+When the card is ready to be flashed, choose "Pre-Config" for the OEM Configuration and define a username and password.
 Then hit the flash button.

-At one point you will have a window asking you to enter an IP address, username and password.
+At one point, you will have a window asking you to enter an IP address, username and password.
 You will have to connect to your Jetson and configure the system.
 When it's ready, connect the Jetson to the network and open a terminal (CTRL+ALT+T).
-Enter this command :
+Enter this command:

 ``` bash
 ifconfig
 ```

 Find the IP address of the Jetson and come back to the SDK Manager.
-Fill out the informations needed and clic on the "Install" button (no need to set proxy).
+Fill out the information needed and click on the "Install" button (no need to set proxy).

 <img src="https://github.com/Teo-Rortais/turtlebot3-person-follower/blob/main/docs/images/sdk_manager_step_3.png" width="100%">

-When the installation is finished you can go back to your Jetson and enter this command in a terminal :
+When the installation is finished you can go back to your Jetson and enter this command in a terminal:

 ``` bash
 sudo apt install nvidia-jetpack